iago1460/cataloguer/README.md

 optional arguments:
-  -h, --help            show this help message and exit --verbose             Makes curl verbose during the operation.
+  -h, --help            show this help message and exit --version             Displays version
+  --verbose             Makes verbose during the operation.
 Useful for debugging and seeing what is going on "under the hood".
   --operation {move,copy,dry-run}
                         Specify how to move files (copy, move or dry-run) --src SRC_PATH        Path to the source directory.